qi116/Quiz-Tool/README.md

 The main classes of our project are `Server` and `MainGui`.
 First, run the server with `java Server`.
 Then, run `java MainGui`.

+## Operation
+To faciliate testing, some dummy content has already been added to the application.
+Two dummy courses, `course 1`, and `course 2`, exist.
+Inside `course 1`, a dummy quiz exists.
+Two dummy acounts also exist, `teacher`, and `student`, each with password `pass`.

 ## Tests
 Manual tests and outcomes are recored in `Tests.md` `DataTest.java` tests the storage capabilities of the server